-Facebook Inc. (FB) Chief Executive Officer Mark Zuckerberg is urging members of the world’s biggest social network to share their organ-donor status on the site, aiming to spur more donations and ease wait times for transplants.
+Facebook Inc. (FB:US) Chief Executive Officer Mark Zuckerberg is urging members of the world’s biggest social network to share their organ-donor status on the site, aiming to spur more donations and ease wait times for transplants.

 Starting today, users can add donor plans to their profile, just like they already note a hometown or alma mater, Zuckerberg and Sheryl Sandberg, Facebook’s chief operating officer, said on a blog post.
 There will also be a link to the official donor registry, the Menlo Park, California-based company said.

 More than 114,000 people in the U.S. and millions more worldwide are waiting for life-saving heart, liver or kidney transplants, Facebook said.
 Many of them -- 18 a day on average -- die because there aren’t enough organs for transplant.

 “Medical experts believe that broader awareness about organ donation could go a long way toward solving this crisis,” Zuckerberg and Sandberg said on the blog.
 “By simply telling people that you’re an organ donor, the power of sharing and connection can play an important role.”